rdmtc/node-red-contrib-ccu/README.md

 ![ccu-config-docker](docs/ccu-config-docker.png)

 The config option `Init address`will be used to tell the CCU on which Address node-red-contrib-ccu is reachable.
 As 172.17.0.20 is not reachable for the CCU the Hosts IP Address and port forwarding/exposal has to be used.
-The `Listen address`setting `0.0.0.0`tells node-red-contrib-ccu to bind it's listeners to all available interfaces.
+As `Listen address` setting also `0.0.0.0` (which tells node-red-contrib-ccu to bind it's listeners to all available interfaces) would be possible.

 ### piVCCU